Beniamino92/sparseVARHSMM/README.md

 3. VAR HSMM [ NLP ]
 4. VAR HSMM [ $l_1$-ball  and NLP ]

+SAY SOMETHIN ABOUT WE INCLUDE CODE FOR NEG BINOM AND GEOM DURATION.
+DO WE NEED TO SAY SOMETHING ABOUT SPARSE REPRESENTATION?

 ```r
 NBapproxVARHSMM_stan <- stan_model(file = "stan/NBapproxVARHSMM_sparse_l1ball_fullCov_NLP.stan")